ricktor0/cloud-iot-camera-threat-modeling/README.md

 - A structured dataset of analyzed studies
 - A reproducible methodology for the review paper
 - Supporting material for the final publication

----
-## Status

-Work in progress — literature collection and taxonomy construction ongoing.